i3drobotics/yolov5_on_Colab/README.md

 Instructions for running Yolov5 on a dataset on Google Colab.

 # Step 1- Only if you need o convert from VOC XML to yolo format
-A)	Go to desired directory and type: git clone https://github.com/i3drobotics/Convert-VOC-to-YOLO.git
-B)	Load images and the VOC XML to the images folder.
+Go to desired directory and type: git clone https://github.com/i3drobotics/Convert-VOC-to-YOLO.git Load images and the VOC XML to the images folder.
-C)	Open "convert_voc_to_yolo.py" and change the classes in line 9 to those you are using.
+Open "convert_voc_to_yolo.py" and change the classes in line 9 to those you are using.

 # Step 2- Open the Colab notebook
 Go to https://colab.research.google.com/drive/1Ihs30PoTJJSfVXH7hup0Jd9eOIvv0xfz?usp=sharing